Best Time of Day to Run in Summer: Read the Dew Point, Not the Thermometer

 | Urban heat island effect | Buildings and surfaces stay warm longer |

-OSHA explicitly warns that weather reports do not account for extra radiant heat sources and heat-absorbing surfaces like roads.
-That is a good mental model for sunset runs on summer asphalt.
+OSHA warns plainly that weather reports do not account for radiant heat off surfaces like roads, worth remembering for a sunset run on asphalt that still feels like an oven.

-A two-minute framework for choosing your summer run time.
+A quick way to choose your summer run time.

 | Dew point range | Comfort level | Running impact |